bundance/imac-travelRepublicTest/README.md

 ####Parameters####

-ReSTService - the ReST service used to communicate with your ReST API.
-The momPaginator service uses this to retrieve data. itemsPerPage - how many items of data a page should comprise (default is 10) initialPageNum - the page number you wish the pagination to start at (default is 1) sortIcons -an object comprising the following icon properties:
+* `ReSTService` - the ReST service used to communicate with your ReST API.
+The momPaginator service uses this to retrieve data.
+* `itemsPerPage` - how many items of data a page should comprise (default is 10)
+* `initialPageNum` - the page number you wish the pagination to start at (default is 1)
+* `sortIcons` - an object comprising the following icon properties:
-sortIconUp: name of the value you choose for the icon that represents sort ASCending in your application
+* `sortIconUp` name of the value you choose for the icon that represents sort ASCending in your application
-sortIconDown: name of the value you choose for the icon that represents sort DESCending in your application
+* `sortIconDown` name of the value you choose for the icon that represents sort DESCending in your application
-sortIconNone: name of the value you choose for the icon that represents no sorting applied
+* `sortIconNone` name of the value you choose for the icon that represents no sorting applied

 Upon creation, the momPaginator will immediately call its `getPage()` method to retrieve the first page of data, and return.
   You can use momPaginator's `promise` property to access this data once it's loaded, as follows: